jrmykolyn/goalist/README.md

 ```

 ### `update` / `u`
-This command is used to update a specific goal within the 'active' log file.
+Update a specific goal within the 'active' log file.

 ```
 gl update {{ ID }} --title="This is the new title of the goal."